JuliaComputing/Multibody.jl/docs/src/rendering.md

 - `render(model, solution)`: this method creates an animation corresponding to the mechanisms evolution in a simulation trajectory.
 - `scene, time = render(model, solution, t::Real)`: this method opens an interactive window with the mechanism in the configuration corresponding to the time `t`.
 Display `scene` to display the interactive window, and change the time by either dragging the slider in the window, or write to the observable `time[] = new_time`.

+## Colors
+Many components allows the user to select with which color it is rendered.
+This choice is made by providing a 4-element array with color values in the order (RGBA), where each value is between 0 and 1.
+The last value is the alpha channel which determines the opacity, i.e., 1 is opaque and 0 is invisible.

+## Rendering the world frame
+The display of the world frame can be turned off by setting `world.render => false` in the variable map.

 ## Rendering API